 How to Build a DIY Deer Fence for Gardens #2: Step-by-step instructions

-In Part 1, we covered the different types of garden fences you can choose to keep deer away from your vegetable garden — like wood, welded wire, electric fences, natural/chemical repellents, and pre-fab deer-proof garden kits — along with details on the planning phase, including how to determine your fence line and choose materials.
+In Part 1, we covered the types of garden deer fences you can choose to keep deer away from your vegetable garden, including pre-fab deer-proof garden kits, plus details on planning.

-Here in Part 2, we'll give you our full recipe for the heavy duty, half-invisible/half-very-conspicuous DIY wire mesh fence we made for Thunderbird Disco, with step-by-step instructions to follow.
+Here in Part 2, we'll give you our full recipe for how to build a DIY deer fence for gardens — specificaly the heavy duty, half-invisible/half-very-conspicuous wire mesh fence we made for Thunderbird Disco — with step-by-step instructions.

 Let's get into it.